jose-puente-digital-hmrc-gov-uk/epaye-api/resources/public/api/conf/1.0/documentation/overview.md

+This API retrieves data about PAYE for employers.
+It provides the following information:
+* ePAYE balance including any interest owed
-This API retrieves the (ePAYE balance held by HM Revenue and Customs for Real Time Information (RTI) charges and interest for the current tax year.)
+* Real Time Information (RTI) charges monthly totals
+* Non-RTI charges
+* Breakdown of individual charges

 This version of the API is currently in development and is very likely to be enhanced.